ozaner/ozanerhansha.github.io-OLD/_posts/math/probability-combinatorics/00-0-0-inclusion-exclusion-principle.md

 &\le\sum_{i=1}^n\mu(S_i)-\sum_{j< i}\mu(S_i S_j)+\sum_{k< j< i}\mu(S_i S_j S_k)
 \end{align*}$$

-This allows us to only sum as many terms as required for whatever degree of accuracy is desired.
+As more terms are computed the value gets closer to the true answer.
+Depending on our desired accuracy, this allows us to get away with summing only some of the terms.

 Removing the ellipses from our formula and instead expressing the intersections in terms of an index set $I$ for each cardinality from $1$ to $n$ we get a more compact formula: